Next: , Previous: , Up: Helper Tools [Contents][Index]

 -C dir

 Extract the files into the directory dir.
 The default is to take the directory name from the input filename.
 If no input filename is known a directory named GPGARCH is used.
+For tarball creation, switch to directory dir before performing any operations.

 --files-from file